 The earliest practitioners of library science were the librarians of the Library of Ashurbanipal, the world’s oldest known library, as well as the Library of Alexandria and the Library of Pergamum.
 The arts and sciences have also been passed down through generations of librarians at St. Catherine’s Monastery, the world’s oldest continually operating library located in Egypt.

-And its collection is growing, with over 10,000 items adding to its collections daily.
-Such is the scope of the work that there’s a Librarian of Congress, it’s head appointed by the US President for a 10-year term.
+And its collection is growing, with over 10,000 items added to its collections daily.
+Such is the scope of the work that there’s a Librarian of Congress, its head appointed by the US President for a 10-year term.